Samuel Andrew

 Samuel Andrew (29 January 1656 – 24 January 1738) was an American Congregational clergyman and educator.

 Early life

-Samuel was born in Cambridge, Massachusetts, the eldest child of Samuel and Elizabeth (nee White) Andrew.
+Samuel was born in Cambridge, Massachusetts, the eldest child of Samuel and Elizabeth (née White) Andrew.
 The elder Samuel was a merchant and shipmaster and the master builder of the first Harvard Hall.
 Elizabeth's step-father, a wealthy Salem merchant named George Curwin, paid for the younger Samuel's education.

-He graduated from Harvard College in 1675 and received a Master's degree in 1678.
-He then became a tutor at the College until 1684.
+He graduated from Harvard College in 1675 and received a master's degree in 1678.
+He then became a tutor at the college until 1684.
 He was elected a Fellow of the college in 1679.
 His students at Harvard included multiple co-founders of Yale (see below) and future Harvard president John Leverett.

 Minister in Milford

 Reverend Andrew was ordained minister at Milford, Connecticut on 18 November 1685, and served there for the rest of his life.
 When he arrived in Milford, the congregation was divided over doctrinal issues.
 The combination of the departure of some dissenters in the 1690s and Reverend Andrew's skills as a minister led to a revival that lasted until his death.

 He was one of the ministers who assembled at Saybrook in 1708 by order of the General Court for the purpose of adopting and recommending to the churches a manual of church discipline called the "Saybrook Platform".